opensafely/documentation/docs/copiloting-service.md

 ## What is our authorship policy?

+We encourage all our users to preprint their work on [medRxiv](https://www.medrxiv.org/), [bioRxiv](https://www.biorxiv.org/) or any other preprint server, though this isn't a requirement as we understand there may be a good reason not to preprint.

 Authorship should be discussed at the introductory meeting of any copiloted project.
 Our specific policy regarding authorship for copiloted projects is outlined below:

 - The OpenSAFELY copilot(s) for the project should always be offered authorship.
 Sometimes, if the copilot has needed to do a substantial amount of work to deliver a data analysis project for or with a collaborator organisation, it may be appropriate for the copilot to be offered joint first authorship (but not first).
 Appropriateness of joint first-authorship should be discussed with your co-pilot based on the extent of their contribution to your project.